 Leptospirosis is a zoonotic disease caused by gram-negative Leptospira bacteria.
 Direct transmission to humans occurs when broken skin and mucous membranes come into contact with the urine of infected animals such as rodents.
-The early phase of the disease is mild and characterized by non-specific symptoms (e.g., fever, headache, and myalgia).
+The early phase of the disease is mild and characterized by nonspecific symptoms (e.g., fever, headache, and myalgia).
 In most cases, symptoms resolve spontaneously after a week.
 However, in 10% of cases, the disease progresses rapidly to a severe form (icterohemorrhagic leptospirosis, or Weil disease), which typically presents with a triad of jaundice, bleeding manifestations, and acute kidney injury.
 Diagnosis is based on patient history, clinical findings, and laboratory tests.
 Treatment consists of antibiotics and supportive care.

 - Leptospirosis is the most common zoonotic disease worldwide and is most common in the tropics

-- Low incidence in the US (100–200 cases per year): Half of these are cases reported in Hawaii.
+- Low incidence in the US (100–200 cases per year): Half of these cases are reported in Hawaii.

 Epidemiological data refers to the US, unless otherwise specified.

 - Pathogen: Leptospira (especially L. interrogans); , a genus of gram-negative spirochete with hook-shaped ends